abinit/abinit/doc/developers/yaml_tools_api.md

 This page gives an overview of the internal implementation in order to facilitate future developments and extensions.
+In the first part we discuss how to write new Yaml documents using the low-level Fortran API.
+In the second part, we describe the python implementation and the steps required to register a new Yaml document in the framework.
+Finally, we provide recommendations for the name of the variables used in Yaml documents in order to improve readability and facilitate the integration between Yaml documents and the python code.

 ## Fortran API

-Several low-level tools have already been implemented:
-As concerns the Fortran implementation, we provide:
+The low-level Fortran API consists of the following modules:

+**m_pair_list.F90**:

-- a Fortran module for constructing dictionaries mapping strings to values.
+: a Fortran module for constructing dictionaries mapping strings to values.
   Internally, the dictionary is implemented in C in terms of a list of key-value pairs.
   The pair list can dynamically hold either real, integer or string values.
   It implements the basic getter and setter methods and an iterator system to allow looping